NSoiffer/MathCAT/docs/helpers.md

 "You should start with translating `unicode.yaml`.
 These represent the vast majority of math symbols used.
 Currently the list is based on experience as to which are the most commonly used Unicode symbols, but I plan to make use of statistics from actual books to refine the list even further.
 There are about 270 characters to translate in `unicode.yaml`, although ~50 of them are Greek letters (which is hopefully simple).
 3. The navigation files `navigate.yaml` and `overview.yaml`.
 Just translate `navigate.yaml`; `overview.yaml` is not ready to be used.

+These files are YAML files and their content is described later in this page.
-In all of these files, the text to translate will have the yaml key name `t` (and very rarely `ot` and `ct`).
+In all of these files, the text to translate will have the YAML key name `t` (and very rarely `ot` and `ct`).
 When you make a translation, you should capitalize them (e.g, `T`) to indicate that the file has been translated.

 As an example, here are two rules from `unicode.yaml`:
 ```